 Groundbreaking initiative: RCS, first developed by the GSM Association (GSMA), was first introduced to the world in 2008.
 Europe’s five biggest operators launched a service brand for a simplified version of RCS in 2011, but it didn’t catch on widely.

-Android dominates: With Android holding more than 70% of mobile operating system market share worldwide, RCS has a vast user base.
+Android dominates: Android holds more than 70% of mobile operating system market share worldwide, and RCS is enabled by default on most new Android phones.
+That makes RCS’ user base massive.

 Growing operator support: RCS has some level of operational coverage in a few dozen countries.